All truffles are not created equal

 Photo Credits: Body Images: melissas.com Feature Image: Tartufi and Friends, London

-Last May I travelled to Piemonte and couldn’t wait to tuck into some authentic Italian truffles!
-At that time, I knew the white Alba harvesting season would be later in the year, but thought maybe there would be some left over from last year’s harvest, or at least some other tasty truffles to try: proof of my truffle ignorance.
+Last May I traveled to Piemonte and could not wait to tuck into some authentic Italian truffles!
+At that time I had heard about the white Alba and read that harvesting season would be later in the year.
+But thought maybe there would be some left over from last year’s harvest, or at least some other tasty truffles to try.

 On our first night, we walked into the little town of Neive and stumbled across a fine dining restaurant (Donna Selvatica, #1 on TripAdvisor!) with a “truffle tasting menu” advertised outside.
 This was exactly what we had come for.
 We went in, sat down, and didn’t need to see the menu.
 Two truffle menus, please!

-Six courses were served, one after the other, each time with a truffle freshly shaved at our table.
-But where was the smell?
-That wondrous truffle aroma?
-Where was the flavour?
+Six courses were served, one after the other, each time with the same truffle freshly shaved at our table.
+It was not too dissimilar from cardboard shavings.
+There was no smell.
+No wondrous truffle aroma, and absolutely no flavour.
 What in the devil was going on?